abcdesktopio/gpu/README.md

 ## Description

-This document is a craftwork to enable and share nvidia devices in kubernetes container
+This document is a craftpad to enable and share nvidia devices in kubernetes container

 ## Goal